LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

 Your next task is to switch to using a ``fetch`` that retrieves json data from a server.

 1. Replace your ``constructor`` in ``AppComponent`` with the code below.
+2. Implement the three features mentioned in the ``TODO:`` comments.

 .. sourcecode:: typescript